Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-mac.rst

         :width: 60%
         :alt: Keychain menu trusted certificate

-No additional setup is required for most browsers and you will be able to safely connect over LAN.
+No additional setup is required for most browsers and you will now be able to safely connect to your Embassy over LAN.

-If you wish to use Firefox (recommended) please follow the instructions :ref:`here <lan-ff>`.
+For Firefox, you will need to follow :ref:`these <lan-ff>` instructions.